nozomione/BE-discuttion/BE-discussion-meeting-note.md

         2. Add a test to verify the content of the generated zip file
     ```

-2. Update the issue [Consolidate multitudes of readmes into a single template readme.md](https://github.com/AlexsLemonade/scpca-portal/issues/794) as follows:
+- [x] 2.
+Update the issue [Consolidate multitudes of readmes into a single template readme.md](https://github.com/AlexsLemonade/scpca-portal/issues/794) as follows:
    - Edit the proposed file structure and only include `index.md` in the `usage` folder (In future updates, we'll be providing `download_config` as the template context to the `readme.md` template to conditionally render the `usage` content based on `format`)
    - Remove the loop from the `readme.md` template, and explicitly include the subfolder with a `index.md` file, otherwise use `content_template` to include the readme file path, i.e., `contents`

-3. Update the issue [Replace create_readme_file template with new generic readme.md](https://github.com/AlexsLemonade/scpca-portal/issues/795) as follows:
+- [x] 3.
+Update the issue [Replace create_readme_file template with new generic readme.md](https://github.com/AlexsLemonade/scpca-portal/issues/795) as follows:
    - Based on the updates above (2), adjust this issue (e.g., remove the readme sort, change the `content_template` value)

      (**NOTE:** Dependencies [Consolidate multitudes of readmes into a single template readme.md](https://github.com/AlexsLemonade/scpca-portal/issues/794), [Just in Time Readme Creation](https://github.com/AlexsLemonade/scpca-portal/issues/766))

-4. Update the issue [Change REAME.md template context included_projects to projects](https://github.com/AlexsLemonade/scpca-portal/issues/781) and adjust its PR [781 - Change REAME.md template context included_projects to projects ](https://github.com/AlexsLemonade/scpca-portal/pull/790):
+- [x] 4.
+Update the issue [Change REAME.md template context included_projects to projects](https://github.com/AlexsLemonade/scpca-portal/issues/781) and adjust its PR [781 - Change REAME.md template context included_projects to projects ](https://github.com/AlexsLemonade/scpca-portal/pull/790):
    - Change the template context for all create-readme methods (not just metadata-only) and adjust the context variable names in their corresponding readme templates

-5. Update the PR [782 - Update Citation and Terms of Use - Additional Terms to table](https://github.com/AlexsLemonade/scpca-portal/pull/792) as follows:
+- [x] 5.
+Update the PR [782 - Update Citation and Terms of Use - Additional Terms to table](https://github.com/AlexsLemonade/scpca-portal/pull/792) as follows:
    - Optimize the `if` statement
-   - Invoke `Project::project.get_additional_terms` directly in the `additional_terms` readme template
+   - Invoke `Project::project.get_additional_terms` directly in the template